dominicprior/LLM-notes/INTRO.md

 The biggest weakness is their complete inability to tell if they are [telling the truth](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)).

+[Wolfram](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/) highlights another major gap:

+> But try to give it rules for an actual “deep” computation that involves many potentially computationally irreducible steps and it just won’t work.
+(Remember that at each step it’s always just “feeding data forward” in its network, never looping except by virtue of generating new tokens.)

+> Of course, the network can learn the answer to specific “irreducible” computations.
+But as soon as there are combinatorial numbers of possibilities, no such “table-lookup-style” approach will work.

 # Scale

 The [GPT-3](https://arxiv.org/abs/2005.14165) paper has this: